 This post was most recently updated on September 19th, 2021.4 min read.

 Azure DevOps pipelines have a pretty handy feature called Pipeline Caching.
 It’ll help you avoid annoyingly long NuGet package restores in your builds.
 And that makes sense – why would you restore packages again and again and again, if you’re not updating your dependencies meanwhile?
 And especially in case of CI or CD pipeline, you’ll end up having a pipeline running constantly without packages actually getting bumped up – so your NuGet task is downloading the same packages over and over again.

-That’s when Pipeline Caching comes in.
+That’s where Pipeline Caching comes in.
 But when is it useful?

 Since Pipeline Caching comes with some overhead, it won’t always produce good results.
 In some cases – if restore is in fact quite quick – it might be slower than simply downloading the few packages required.